Why is mobile app testing so important?

 Users do not accept recurring problems with an app and are quick to abandon – the majority will only give a problem app three chances.
 Crashes, freezes or errors will make over half of the users delete the app.
 Over one third will remove it due to heavy battery usage.

-Your users are not forgiving of mistakes – the mobile app and the company who created it are the ones to blame.
+Your users will not forgive any mistakes – the mobile app and the company who created it are the ones to blame.
 37% of users will devalue a company’s brand when a mobile app crashes or produces errors.
 Performance issues – even more.
 55% will blame you, the producer of the app.

 What’s the technical side of mobile testing?